lausek/lowebf/README.md

 ## Features

 - [X] Define site content and configuration in your preferred format (JSON, YAML, Markdown)
+- [X] SCSS compiler
+- [X] Result type for handling operation outcome
 - [X] Markdown extensions for embedding videos by url

-- [X] SCSS compiler
+### Non-Features

 - [X] No database connections
 - [X] No models
 - [X] No routing layer